Simon-Bertrand/KerPy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to KerPy's documentation
+Official KerPy's documentation
 =================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   modules
+   kerpy_diff
+   kerpy_shapes
+   kerpy_processing
+   kernels

 Indices and tables
 ==================

 * :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`